rockthejvm/rockthejvm.github.io/README.md

 All articles are in the `_posts` directory.
 To add a new article, create a new file with the name `yyyy-mm-dd-title-of-the-article.md`.
 Jekyll will use the date in the filename and the front matter (described shortly) to automatically sort articles and search by date.

-All files are Markdown, with a header that looks like this (example from one of the articles):
+All files are Markdown, with a header that looks like below (example from one of the articles).
+Just copy everything and change the title, tags and excerpt

 ```
 ---